alttch/eva3/doc/notifiers.rst

 JSON RPC
 --------

-If **method** is set, JSON RPC 2.0 call is performed.
+If notifier **method** property is set to *jsonrpc*, JSON RPC 2.0 call is performed.
 For JSON RPC, errors must be specified in "error" field of the response.
 For successful calls, the "result" field in response may contain any data.

 Example: